MANILA: THE GATEWAY TO THE WONDERS OF THE PHILIPPINES

 These astonishing rice farms might be difficult to get to, but they are well worth the 9-hour bus journey from Manila.
 If you enjoy trekking, it’s possible to spend a few days walking between the villages of Batad, Hapao and Cambulo which also gives you the chance to meet friendly locals along the way.
 The views of the pristine rice terraces are spectacular along the routes, guaranteed to leave you breathless and not just because of the steep inclines and tough climbs.

 The Chocolate Hills of the island of Bohol are a famed tourist attraction and an absolute must-see for visitors of the Philippines.
 More than a thousand symmetrical hills make up the unique landscape, forming a rolling terrain of almost conical hills.
-These neat cones spread for many kilometres around, spanning the horizon making rice fields, houses and roads between these beautiful hills look tiny in comparison.
+These neat cones spread for many kilometres, spanning the horizon, and making rice fields, houses and roads between these beautiful hills look tiny in comparison.
 These conical shaped hills are made of grass-covered limestone.

 Their name comes from when the green grass of the hills turns chocolate brown during the dry season, which lasts from November until May.
 This is the best time to visit and appreciate the origin of their name.